simeononsecurity/simeononsecurity.ch/content/articles/python-security-best-practices-protecting-code-data/index.en.md

 3. **Implement Role-Based Access Control (RBAC)** to restrict unauthorized access.
 RBAC assigns roles to users based on their responsibilities and grants access privileges accordingly.
 Refer to the [NIST - Role-Based Access Control](https://csrc.nist.gov/projects/role-based-access-control) documentation for more details.

-4. **Protect sensitive data** using **strong encryption techniques**.
-Utilize well-established encryption algorithms like **AES (Advanced Encryption Standard)** and ensure secure storage and transmission of sensitive information.
+4. **Protect sensitive data** using **strong encryption techniques**. use well-established encryption algorithms like **AES (Advanced Encryption Standard)** and ensure secure storage and transmission of sensitive information.
 You can refer to the [AES Wikipedia page](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) for more information.

 5. **Secure database access** by using **prepared statements** to prevent SQL injection attacks and implementing **least privilege** to restrict database user permissions.
 These practices minimize the risk of unauthorized access to sensitive data.
 Learn more about **prepared statements** in the [SQLAlchemy documentation](https://www.sqlalchemy.org) and **least privilege** in the [OWASP RBAC Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Access_Control_Cheat_Sheet.html).